reiner/massively/content/ideas/_index.md

 type = "page"
 +++

-We will collect and showcase all the hackday-projects on __in one place__ on https://hack.twist2018.ch/ .
+During the event, we will collect and showcase all the hackday-projects __in one place__ on https://hack.twist2018.ch/ .
 There you can already find an overview over the challenges and hackday-project proposals.

 <center><a target="_blank" href="https://hack.twist2018.ch/" class="button back alt2">hack.twist2018.ch </a></center>